What Is EluRyng and how is it used?

 The following serious adverse reactions with the use of CHCs are discussed elsewhere in the labeling.

-- Serious cardiovascular events and stroke [see BOX WARNING and WARNINGS AND PRECAUTIONS]
+- Serious cardiovascular events and stroke [see BOXED WARNING and WARNINGS AND PRECAUTIONS]

 - Vascular events [see WARNINGS AND PRECAUTIONS]